gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

-    property string activeGameFilepath      // Relative path to the game QML file to be loaded property variant activeGame             // Object of the current active game property int score: 0                   // Score of the current running game property int gameStartCountdown: 0      // Countdown to begin the selected game property int gamePlayingCountdown: 0    // Countdown till the game is over property bool gameOver: false           // Tells if the game is over property bool gameRunning: gameStartCountdown == 0 && !gameOver
+    property string activeGameFilepath      // Relative path to the game QML file to be loaded property variant activeGame             // Object of the current active game property double score: 0                // Score of the current running game property int gameStartCountdown: 0      // Countdown to begin the selected game property int gameTime: 0                // Countdown or accumulated time of the current game property bool gameOver: false           // Tells if the game is over property bool gameRunning: gameStartCountdown == 0 && !gameOver